Isaac Paredes Player Props: Rays vs. Blue Jays

 Isaac Paredes At The Plate

-- Paredes has nine doubles, seven home runs and 10 walks while batting .272.
+- Paredes is hitting .273 with nine doubles, seven home runs and 11 walks.

-- In 40.0% of his games this year, Paredes has driven in at least one run.
-In five of those games (11.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Paredes has picked up an RBI in 41.3% of his games this year, with more than one RBI in 10.9% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.